7 steps to help prevent and address workplace bullying

 Anti-bullying advocates hope to ride the coattails of the #MeToo anti-harassment movement.
 Bullying and sexual harassment stem from the same power imbalances.

-- Adopt and, more importantly, enforce an anti-bullying policy.
-Much like your anti-harassment policy, an anti-bullying policy should explain how employees should report incidents and prescribe how the organization must respond.
-Caution: Be sure to include specific contract disclaimers referring to your anti-bullying policy.
+• Adopt and, more importantly, enforce an anti-bullying policy.
+Like your anti-harassment policy, an anti-bullying policy should explain how employees report incidents and prescribe how the organization must respond.
+Caution: Include specific contract disclaimers referring to your anti-bullying policy.

-- Train your employees on the company’s expectations regarding bullying.
-You might also train employees on how to engage in constructive, respectful confrontations and debates.
+• Train your employees on the company’s expectations regarding bullying.
+You might also train employees to engage in constructive, respectful confrontations and debates.

-- Use available counseling resources.
-Such resources might include anger and management counseling and employee assistance programs.
-Mediation services may be available to address particularly aggressive bullies by establishing ground rules.
+• Use available counseling resources.
+These might include anger and management counseling and employee assistance programs.
+Mediation services may also be available to address particularly aggressive bullies by establishing ground rules.